andrew1024/scapy-lab/lab.md

 ```

 Save your changes.
-We will test the script by sending some ICMP *echo request* or ping messages to Google; to ensure that the `sniff()` function only processess IPv4 ICMP datagrams, we will use a filter.
+We will test the script by sending some ICMP *echo request* or ping messages to Google; to ensure that the `sniff()` function only processes IPv4 ICMP datagrams, we will use a filter.
 The `-f FILTER` argument is used to pass tcpdump-like filters to Scapy; to filter out everything except IPv4 ICMP datagrams the filter `ip and icmp` should be used:

 ```bash